oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 [INFO] Successfully updated replica count for cluster 'cluster-1' to 1.
 ```

-Use the following command to start the server without increasing replica count:
+Use the following command to start the server without increasing the replica count:
 ```
 $ startServer.sh -d domain1 -n weblogic-domain-1 -s managed-server2 -k
 [INFO] Patching start policy for 'managed-server2' to 'ALWAYS'.